museumcomputernetwork/mcn-2020-git-haiku/index.md

-Love GitHub a lot
+Poverty's child -
-The fragrant blossoms remain.
+The birds cry, and the fishes’ eyes are
-Lilies on the rocks
+This autumn evening.